Yashish92/Yashish92.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Senior Research Engineer at [OmniSpeech](https://www.omni-speech.com/).
-Before that, I got my PhD and Masters from the Electrical and Computer Engineering Department at Univeristy of Maryland, College Park.
+Before that, I got my PhD and Masters degrees from the Electrical and Computer Engineering Department at Univeristy of Maryland, College Park.
 I did my PhD under the supervision of [Prof. Carol Espy-Wilson](https://isr.umd.edu/clark/faculty/391/Carol-Espy-Wilson) and [Prof. Shihab Shamma](https://isr.umd.edu/clark/faculty/476/Shihab-Shamma) where I explored the ideas of acoustic-to-articulatory speech inversion and learning interpretable articulatory representations of speech inspired by sensorimotor learning algorithms.
-During my PhD, I also extensibely worked on utilizing articulatory representations of speech along with facial action units extracted from video and text embeddings from orthographic transcripts to develop multimodal systems for detecting mental health conditions, emotions and child pronunciation disorders.
+During my PhD, I also extensively worked on utilizing articulatory representations of speech along with facial action units extracted from video, and text embeddings to develop multimodal systems for detecting mental health conditions, emotions and child pronunciation disorders.

 My primary research interests are in speech communication, audio and deep learning.
 I combine knowledge of digital signal processing, speech science, linguistics, acoustic phonetics and machine learning to conduct interdisciplinary research in speech production, speech synthesis, speech inversion, speech enhancement and audio classification.
 I have also worked on using speech as a behavioral signal for emotion recognition, and the detection and monitoring of mental health.